mingzhao1103/Movie_R/README.md

 #### Project Goal

-- To explore what affects movie revenue and how the effects change over time.
+- To explore which movie features affect movie revenue and how the effects change over time.

 #### Outline